Marilyn2015/Marilyn2015/goals.md

 # Goals

+I’m on a mission to become a leader at the intersection of **advanced cybersecurity** and **artificial intelligence**.
+My journey is fueled by a passion for safeguarding systems, outsmarting evolving threats, and unlocking the potential of AI to transform security.
+Every step forward is about blending deep technical expertise with forward‑thinking innovation.

 ## Next 12 Months
 - Earn the **CompTIA Advanced Security Practitioner (CASP+)** certification to deepen enterprise security architecture and risk management expertise.
 - Begin my **Artificial Intelligence** coursework (starting September) with the aim of building strong foundations in AI concepts, tools, and applications.